Registrar Frequently Asked Questions

-Use the National Student Clearinghouse website www.getmytranscript.comto order your transcript 24/7.
-The options available are: fax,mail, express mail, pick up, and electronic pdf.
+For official transcripts use the National Student Clearinghouse website www.getmytranscript.com to order your transcript 24/7.
+The options available are: mail, express mail, pick up, and electronic pdf.

-What if I have balance hold?
+What if I have a balance hold?
 How can I get my transcript?

-a.
-Balance holds prevent the release of transcripts.
-Call the Bursar's Office (386-481-2507) to make payment.
+A balance hold prevents the release of transcripts.
+Please call the Bursar's Office at 386-481-2507 to a make payment.
 Transcript requests will not be processed until all balance holds have been cleared.

-a.
-You will need to contact the Bursar's Office and make appropriate arrangements.
+You will need to contact the Bursar's Office to make payment arrangements.

-b.
-Once they clear you to register you need to go back to the Wildcat Web, choose the appropriate term and proceed to register for classes, provided you have been cleared by your Success Coach.
+Once they clear you to register, you will need to log on to the Wildcat Web, choose the appropriate term and proceed to register for classes; provided you have been cleared by your Success Coach.

 What happens if I forget to clear my balance before the payment deadline?

-a.
-If you forget to clear your balance, your schedule will be deleted, and you must register again before the last day to add classes.
+If you forget to clear your balance, your schedule will be removed, and you must register again before the last day to add classes.
 There is no guarantee that your original schedule will be available.

-Can I get refund for classes that I drop?
+Can I get a refund for classes that I drop?

-a.
-Refunds are handled in the Bursar's Office, who will post the dates for refund.
+Refunds are handled by the Bursar's Office, who will post the dates that refunds will be available.
 The refund policy is printed in the current catalog.
 Students may only receive refunds for courses that are cancelled by the University or courses that are dropped before the last day of late registration.

-What happens if I register for class but decide not to attend the class?
+What happens if I register for a class but decide not to attend the class?

 When can I register?

-a.
-Please check the dates on the current year academic calendar for early online registration dates.
-Remember to advance register to secure your seat.
+Registration dates are listed on the current year academic calendar.
+Remember to register early to secure your seat.

 What is considered full-time status?

-a.
-Undergraduate Students registered for 12 or more hours is considered full-time during the Fall, Spring and Summer semesters.
-Nine (9) hours is full-time for graduate programs.
+A undergraduate student registered for 12 or more hours is considered full-time during the Fall, Spring and Summer semesters.
+A graduate student registered for Nine (9) hours is full-time.

 What is considered part-time status?

-a.
-Undergraduate students registered for less than 12 hours is part-time.
-Graduate students registered for less than nine hours.
+A undergraduate students registered for less than 12 hours is part-time.
+A graduate students registered for less than nine (9) hours is part-time.

-I am first time freshman.
+I am a first-time freshman.
 Why can't I register now?

-a.
-New students must attend orientation and meet with Success Coach before they can register.
-They must register by the last day of late registration.
+New students must attend orientation and meet with a Success Coach before they can register.

-If I withdraw from school, do I have to submit readmission application form to return?
+If I withdraw from school, do I have to submit a readmission application to return?

-a.
 Yes.
 Students must complete an Application for Readmission, by July 30 for the Fall semester or by November 30 for the Spring semester.
-The nonrefundable fee is $25.00.
+The nonrefundable fee of $25.00 will be charged.
 The student will be informed in writing of the decision by the Registrar's Office.
-Former students whose college education has been interrupted for five or more years must complete the most recent curriculum in the major as shown in the current undergraduate catalog.
-Students re-entering after 10 years or more may not be able to apply all credits to their current program.

 Transfer of Credit